elquedafe/PlantIoT/README.md

 # PlantIoT
-Automated comfort for a plant
+Automated comfort for a plant, a future plant!